darkreapyre/itsacat/README.md

 >**Note:** During the deployment, and e-mail will be sent to the address specified in the `deploy.sh` script.
 Make sure to confirm the subscription to the SNS Topic.

-## Integration with SakeMaker Notebook Instance
+## Integration with SageMaker Notebook Instance
 Once the stack has been deployed, integrate [Amazon SageMaker](https://aws.amazon.com/sagemaker/) into the stack to start reviewing the Demo content by using the following steps:

 1. Open the SageMaker [console](https://console.aws.amazon.com/sagemaker).